AB Trusts: The Tax-Saver

 An AB trust is best suited for someone who meets all these criteria:

-When there are children from prior relationships, it can cause conflicts between the surviving spouse and the deceased spouse's children who may want their share of the trust's assets.
+When there are children from prior relationships, it can cause conflicts.
+The surviving spouse and the deceased spouse's children may want a share of the trust's assets.

 Disadvantages of an AB trust

-There are several disadvantages of this type of trust, which is why it's best to work with an estate planning attorney you trust who can provide sound legal advice.
+There are several disadvantages to this type of trust.
+Be sure to work with an estate planning attorney whom you trust and who can provide sound legal advice.
 There may be other estate planning options for minimizing the tax consequences of transferring assets of the combined estate.

 The potential disadvantages include:

-• An AB trust may have begun as a revocable living trust.
-But once the first spouse dies, it becomes an irrevocable trust.
-No changes can be made to the trust.
+- An AB trust begins as a revocable living trust, but once the first spouse dies it becomes an irrevocable trust.
+No changes can be made to an irrevocable trust.

-• The surviving spouse's rights to use the property are limited.
-At one time this may have been the marital home they shared with a beloved spouse.
-They could do as they pleased with the property.
-Now their use of the property has some restrictions on it.
-And in a very real way, it belongs to the children and not the spouse.
-The spouse essentially only has temporary use of the home.
+- The surviving spouse's rights to use the property are limited.
+At one time, this may have been the marital home they shared with a beloved spouse.
+The surviving spouse could do as they pleased with the property, but now their use of the property has some restrictions.
+The home belongs to the children and not the spouse.
+The spouse only has temporary use of the home.

-• There is a lot of paperwork and bookkeeping required with an AB trust.
+- An AB trust requires ongoing paperwork and bookkeeping duties.
 The surviving spouse needs a tax ID number and must file annual income tax returns on the trust.
-They also need to keep records of all of the assets in the deceased spouse's estate.
+They must also keep records of all the assets in the deceased spouse's estate.

-If you think an AB trust might be right for your situation, talk to an estate planning lawyer about your specific circumstances and needs.
-The best way to determine if an AB trust is best for you is to understand all of your trust options, available estate tax exemption amounts, and IRS regulations.
+If an AB trust might suit your situation, talk to an estate planning lawyer about your specific circumstances and needs.
+The best way to determine if an AB trust is ideal for you is to understand your trust options, available estate tax exemption amounts, and IRS regulations.
 An experienced estate planning lawyer will be able to advise you.

 Can I Solve This on My Own or Do I Need an Attorney?